evelinawahlstrom/TheTraveller-client/README.md

 3. As a user I am able to add images from my travels.
 4. As a user when I click on an image, I’m redirected to the that image description endpoint (/image/id).
 5. At the /image/id I’m able to add a description, edit my current descriptions and also delete a description.
-6. After editing/deleting/adding a description I click “save", I’m then redirected to the image board.
-7. As a user I can search for a specific destination and will get information about that destination in return
+6. As a user I can search for a specific destination and will get information about that destination in return
-8. As a user I'm able to log out from my profile.
+7. As a user I'm able to log out from my profile.

 ## Related repositories
 **[Server](https://github.com/evelinawahlstrom/TheTraveller-server)**